4-Speed Cooling Fan Controller/Harness Project

 large strand cable that's hard to form and breaks easier after years of long-term

 Here's a Wire gauge Guide that you may find useful.
-If you can
+If you pay

-read it I think you'll find I used cables larger than required.
-That's
+close attention, I think you'll find I used larger cables than

 ok in my book.